-The Company's Constitution provides that at each annual general meeting of the Company, at least one-third of the directors for the time being shall retire from office by rotation.
+The Company's Constitution provides that at each annual general meeting of the Company, at least onethird of the directors for the time being shall retire from office by rotation.
 In addition, the Company's Constitution provides for all directors to retire from office at least once every three years.
 A retiring director is eligible for re-election at the annual general meeting.
-The NRC has recommended the re-election of Mr Noel Anthony Meehan, Ms Chua Kwee Huay, Genevieve and Ms Margaret Anne Haseltine as directors of the Company at the forthcoming annual general meeting.
+The NRC has recommended the reelection of Mr Chen Timothy Teck Leng @ Chen Teck Leng and Mr Ong Eng Chian Kelvin as directors of the Company at the forthcoming annual general meeting.

 The Company's Constitution provides that any director appointed by the Board shall hold office until the next annual general meeting and shall then be eligible for re-election but shall not be taken into account in determining the number of directors who are retired by rotation under the above Constitution.
-The NRC has recommended the re-election of Mr David Chong Tek Yew, Mr Noel Anthony Meehan, Ms Chua Kwee Huay, Genevieve and Ms Margaret Anne Haseltine as directors of the Company at the forthcoming annual general meeting.